pichillilorenzo/inappwebview.dev/docs/debugging-webviews.md

 ```

 ## Inspect Android WebViews
-On Android, in order to enable/disable debugging WebViews using `chrome://inspect/#devices` on Chrome, you should use the `AndroidInAppWebViewController.setWebContentsDebuggingEnabled(bool debuggingEnabled)` static method.
+On Android, in order to enable/disable debugging WebViews using `chrome://inspect/#devices` on Chrome, you should use the `InAppWebViewController.setWebContentsDebuggingEnabled(bool debuggingEnabled)` static method.

 For example, you could call it inside the main function:
 ```dart